Highlights (magazine): Digital initiatives

-Highlights Foundation
+Boyds Mills (formerly Highlights Foundation)

-In 1984, the Highlights Foundation nonprofit was formed to support children’s authors and illustrators through retreats, seminars, and workshops.
+In 1984, the Highlights Foundation nonprofit was formed to support children's authors and illustrators through retreats, seminars, and workshops.
 The Foundation maintains a 1,300-acre retreat center in Wayne County, Pennsylvania.
 George K. Brown, a great-grandson of the original Highlights founders, was elected as executive director in 2018.
 In 2022, children's author Renée Watson endowed a scholarship for a week-long retreat by a black woman author.
+On January 11, 2026, the foundation announced it had changed its name to Boyds Mills.
+It said its purpose remained the same.